Skip to Main Content

 Insurers

 In some states, home insurance companies may conduct specified home insurance inspections.
-For example, if you live in hurricane-prone states along the Atlantic and Gulf coasts, an inspector may need to complete a wind mitigation inspection.
-This type of home inspection could result in reduced insurance premiums or credits if you make your home more resilient to windstorms by installing roof tie-downs, a wind-rated garage door and storm shutters.
+For example, if you live in hurricane-prone states along the Atlantic or Gulf Coast, an inspector may need to complete a wind mitigation inspection.
+This type of home inspection could result in reduced insurance premiums or credits if you make your home more resilient to windstorms by installing roof tie-downs, a wind-rated garage door or storm shutters.
 While a wind mitigation inspection is not state-regulated, your insurer may require it depending on your location.

 What a home insurance inspection covers